 Chris Jennings BSc (Hons) MSc MCIEEM

-Chris is based in the Leatherhead office and has five years professional experience within the ecology sector, previously working for a large ecological consultancy prior to joining the team in 2012.
+Chris is based in the Leatherhead office and has seven years professional experience within the ecology sector, previously working for a large ecological consultancy prior to joining the team in 2012.
 Chris has extensive experience carrying out survey work for a range of UK protected species including bats, badgers, dormice, barn owls, reptiles, water voles and great crested newts.
 Chris currently holds Natural England survey licences for great crested newts as well as rare reptile species (sand lizard and smooth snake), whilst also working towards his licence for bats.
 As part of Chris’ training for rare reptiles, he has been carrying out monitoring survey work for smooth snakes and sand lizards at sites across Surrey.